claudio-bravo/claudio-bravo/README.md

 - 👋 Hi, I’m Cláudio Bravo.
 - 🔥Junior FrontEnd Developer focused on learning more and more...
-- 👀 I'm interested in learning Back End...
+- 👀 I am interested in becoming an expert in the Front End niche...
-- 💞️ I fell in love with programming...
+- 😍 I fell in love with programming...
-- 💞️🌱 Having the ability to create is amazing....
+- 💞️👩🏾‍💻🌱 Having the ability to create is amazing....

 <br><br>